-- what interventions your child is receiving and what are the intended learning outcomes; - when during the week any interventions will be delivered and for how many weeks; - who will be delivering the interventions (usually a well trained teaching assistant) and where (e.g. in class or outside the classroom) - how the interventions will relate to and support learning in the classroom; - how they will be monitored closely to make sure they are helping your child to make accelerated progress.
+- what interventions your child is receiving and what are the intended learning outcomes; - when during the week any interventions will be delivered and for how many weeks; - · who will be delivering the interventions (usually a well-trained teaching assistant) and where (e.g. in class or outside the classroom) - how the interventions will relate to and support learning in the classroom; - how they will be monitored closely to make sure they are helping your child to make accelerated progress.

-8. What sort of adaptations are made to the curriculum and the learning environment of children and young people with SEN?
+What sort of adaptations are made to the curriculum and the learning environment of children and young people with SEND?

 Differentiated teaching and learning activities are in place so that every child is fully involved in learning in class.
 This may include presenting and recording learning in different ways (written, through use of ICT or practical activities); support from a Teaching Assistant for some pupils; or work set at different levels, with different expectations.
+The McKie Mastery strategy focuses on children learning their next step, rather than that of the expected age related, therefore classes are streamed to support this model.
+Those with SEN will be taught at their level with peers of a similar level, leading to teaching being more focussed for them.

-Specific strategies or modifications may be in place to support your child to learn: e.g. use of coloured overlays, specialist hearing equipment, social stories, or magnifiers for pupils with visual impairment.
+Specific strategies may be in place to support your child to learn: e.g. use of coloured overlays, social stories, or adapted equipment.